kubos/kubos-linux-build/docs/Linux on iOBC.md

 ##Overview

-The goal of this document is to create a Linux installation for the iOBC that can then run the satellite services (telemetry, payload communication, etc) needed for the ISIS mission/s.
+The goal of this document is to create a Linux installation for the iOBC that can then run the satellite services (telemetry, payload communication, etc) needed for the ISIS customers' missions.

 ##Software Components